They say…

 The result is notably easy to pour, emerging a coppery mid-brown, with a fine, lively bead, a loose but persistent off-white head and a minimum of sticky sediment.
 The malty and slightly meaty aroma is fairly restrained, with a touch of talcum powder and spice.

-The big assertive palate begins with a pale malt accent, subdued fig and orange fruitiness and a slightly rough-edged chewiness I find typical of Youngs’ pales.
+The big assertive palate begins with a pale malt accent, subdued fig and fruitiness and a slightly rough-edged chewiness I find typical of Youngs’ pales.
 Hops are evident from the start, beginning with a dry, sacky character and turning peppery and estery, with almond notes.

 That generous hopping soon shows in a dryish finsih with a tonic water bitterness emerging in the back of the throat and powdery dryness on the tongue, always balanced by generous malt and tannic fruit.